kyBa-Le/clorafit-backend/README.md

 ## Installation
 (You need to already have the Docker Desktop and Git in you device)

-1. Open the Command line in your D disk
+1. Open the Terminal in the location that you want to store the project
-2. Clone the project using below command
+2. Clone the project using the below command
    ```
    git clone https://github.com/kyBa-Le/Smarket-backend
    ```